andy6804tw/english-learning/tech/README.md

 2. Section 2 presents a brief survey of existing blending techniques.
 3. To reduce the hardware cost, we must delop a more efficient filter design.
 4. Many new applications of neural networks have been proposed in the last ten years.
+5. In section 4 the performance of the proposed method is compared with that of serval existing methods.
+6. Section 6 is the conclusion of the paper.

 ## 兩者方法比較
 1. The proposed algorithm is faster than Matsumoto’s method and uses much less memory.